-at the time of made a transfer the transfer, the transfer was from a portion of the trust that was owned by the grantor under section 676 (other than by reason of section 672(e)) by reason of a power in the grantor, for purposes of sections 2035 and 2038, treat the transfer as made directly by the decedent.
+IF. . .
+AND . . .
+THEN . . . the decedent at the time of for purposes of made a transfer the transfer, the sections 2035 and 2038, treat from a trust. transfer was from a portion the transfer as of the trust that made directly was owned by by the the grantor décedent. under section 676 (other than by reason of section 672(e)) by reason of a power in the grantor, Any such transfer within the annual gift tax exclusion is not includible in the gross estate.